danwithabox/eslint-entree/README.md

 Editor support is lovely:
 - VSCode can highlight linting issues in-editor with the [official ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed
 - the extension's log can be seen in VSCode's Output tab, check that if something feels off
-- you may find that you have to restart the ESLint server for VSCode to pick up config changes
+- you may find that you have to run `ESLint: Restart ESLint Server`, or even `Developer: Reload Window` from the VSCode command palette to pick up config changes

 For what it's worth, as of writing this, my project-level `.vscode/settings.json` files look like this:
 ```json